 Students who complete the application/contract by the appropriate date can make roommate preference selections.
 If you don't know who you would like to live with, our housing application has a roommate finder.
 Room Selection Numbers for assignment purposes are based on the date and time that the housing contract is accepted.
 The earlier you apply increases your chances of getting the room of your choice!

 Returning students who apply for academic year, spring, or summer housing before the indicated deadlines will receive priority housing and will be given a room selection number.
 The room selection numbers will be sorted by and within class status according to the number of credit hours earned at Georgia Tech at the end of the previous fall semester.
 The lower the room selection number, the better.
 Rising second-year students’ room selection numbers begin after the upper-class students’ room selection numbers.

 A rising second-year student is a first-year student who enrolled at Georgia Tech in summer or fall of the academic previous year.
 You are considered a rising second-year student even if your class status is sophomore, junior, or senior due to your AP credit hours.

-Assignment priority is based on the date and time that the housing contract is accepted within order of the following categories; students with children (married or un-married), then students with spouse or domestic partner, then single graduate students.
+Assignment priority is based on the date and time that the housing contract is accepted within order of the following categories; students with children (married or un-married), then students with spouse, then single graduate students.
 There is no guaranteed deadline.
 A qualified student for whom space is not available will be placed on a waiting list and notified of his/her status.
 Families with three or four members will be assigned a two-bedroom apartment.
 No more than four persons may reside in a two-bedroom apartment.